 Negril, a lively village in the west of Jamaica, stretches from Bloody Bay, Hanover, to far beyond Negril lighthouse in the parish Westmoreland.
-Spaniards gave the name Negrille, which comes from negro: black (as the blackness of the Negril River), in 1494.
+Spaniards gave the name Negrille in 1494, which comes from negro: black (as the blackness of the Negril River).
 The perfect place to give shelter to ships.
 Negril, in fact a swamp in that time, is discovered by hippies around 1950.
 They lived in tents on the beach.
 Here they started a new living.
 The first tourist accommodations appear in 1960.

 According to the law in Jamaica, no building may protrude above the highest tree.
 This is why smart guys did introduce some high palms.
 Still Negril has the look and feel of a small village.